What causes bunions and how can you avoid them?

 Consider these suggestions:

-• Stylish wedges vs. heels to compliment your outfit
+• Stylish wedges instead of heels to compliment your outfit

 • Alternate wedge and heel heights on different days, so you can vary the overall pressure that is placed on your joints